-Setting the Time
+Setting the Time Zone

-The WNR2000 router uses the Network Time Protocol (NTP) to obtain the current time and date from one of several network time servers on the Internet.
-To localize the time for your log entries, you must specify your time zone:
+The WNR612v2 router uses the Network Time Protocol (NTP) to obtain the current time and date from one of several network time servers on the Internet.
+Localize the time zone so that your log entries and other router functions include the correct time stamp.